camilodoa/deig/README.md

 ## About

-We're creating a more efficient GAN-alternative technique that leverages evolution as an adversarial process.
+We're creating an efficient GAN-alternative technique that leverages evolution for image generation.
 We are evolving a population of images by using a discriminator output as their "fitness" and updating them with random mutation/recombination at each generational step.

 ## Teams

-We need to divide people up to take care of the following items:

 1. Random image creation with Clojure (Caroline)